hbellala/pokedexNelo/README.md

 ## Hello Nelo team!:

-Here is your Pokedex you do not need to do any special to run on ios on Android
+Here is your Pokedex you do not need to do anything special to run on ios on Android

 # Getting Started